Best GPUs under $500 in 2025 – our top picks tested and reviewed

 Regarding its specifications, the RX 7700 XT has 3,456 stream processors, 54 Ray accelerators, a game frequency of 2171 MHz, and a boost frequency of 2544 MHz.
 This means that this hardware is responsible for its impressive mid-range performance.

 The RX 7700 XT has 12GB of GDDR6 memory with a 192-bit memory interface.
 This means that it has enough VRAM to handle demanding games and professional applications without a hitch.
 You should be able to take your in-game settings to the max without experiencing frame drops.
-However, remember that turning on Ray Tracing will bring the performance down by a significant bit.
+However, remember that turning on Ray Tracing will bring the performance down by a significant amount.

 Overall, this GPU is an excellent option, and AMD itself claims that it is able to deliver great performance at 1440p max settings in various titles like the following: